Logic-Constrained Shortest Paths for Flight Planning: Node Selection and Branching Rules

-\subsection{MIP-inspired Branching Rules}
+\subsection{MIP-Inspired Branching Rules}

-MIP branching rules choose a variable among the fractional variables in the current LP solution.
-For the LCSP, this corresponds to choosing an unassigned variable that is part of a conflict.
-Classical rules are \emph{strong branching} \cite{Applegate1995} and \emph{pseudocost} branching \cite{Benichou1971} as well as combinations thereof, for example \emph{reliability branching} \cite{Achterberg2007}.
-The current state-of-the-art \cite{Gamrath2018,SCIP2024}, \emph{hybrid branching} \cite{Achterberg2009}, extends reliability branching with domain reduction rules and conflict-based variable scoring.
-Pseudocost branching and its derivatives rely on a measure of fractionality of individual variables in an LP solution.
-They are therefore not applicable for the LCSP.
-Instead, we will focus on \emph{strong branching}.
-In \emph{full strong branching}, we consider all variables contained in a conflict.
-Let $T_{up}(\vs):=T\cup\{\vs\}$ and $T_{down}(\vs) := T \cup \{\neg \vs\}$ be the \emph{up} and \emph{down} branches for any such variable $\vs$.
-In \cref{algo:bb}, after performing unit propagation (\cref{algo:bb:propagation}), enforcement (\cref{algo:bb:enforce}), and the shortest path search (\cref{algo:bb:sp}), we either derive infeasibility or find two paths $p_{up}$ and $p_{down}$.
-For $i\in\{\text{up},\text{down}\}$, we let $\gamma_i : = \weight(p_{i}) - \weight(p)$ with $\weight(p_{i}) := \infty$ in case of infeasibility.
-We select the branching variable using the product rule \cite{Achterberg2007}
+\Gls{mip} branching rules choose a variable among the fractional variables in the current \gls{lp} solution.
+For the \gls{lcsp}, this corresponds to choosing an unassigned variable that is part of a conflict.
+Classical rules are \emph{strong branching} \citep{Applegate1995} and \emph{pseudocost} branching \citep{Benichou1971} as well as combinations thereof, for example \emph{reliability branching} \citep{Achterberg2007}.
+The current state-of-the-art \citep{Gamrath2018,SCIP2024}, \emph{hybrid branching} \citep{Achterberg2009}, extends reliability branching with domain reduction rules and conflict-based variable scoring.
+Pseudocost branching and its derivatives rely on a measure of fractionality of individual variables in an \gls{lp} solution.
+They are therefore not applicable for the \gls{lcsp}.
+Instead, we will focus on strong branching.